aolabNeuro/analyze/docs/source/preproc.rst

 The preprocessed ``timestamp_measure_offline`` field should be used for aligning data to things that appear on the screen.
 However, in some cases there may not be anything appearing on the screen, such as when aligning to laser onset or movement kinematics.
 In these cases, the ``timestamp_sync`` will be more accurate.

+"Corrected" timestamps have been run through the function :func:`~aopy.preproc.get_measured_clock_timestamps`, which searches for measured timestamps within a given radius from a known set of timestamps.
+For `sync` timestamps, the "known" timestamps are the ones from BMI3D.
+For `measure` timestamps, the "known" timestamps are the `sync` timestamps.

 **events**